Bernard Madoff brother pleads guilty in Ponzi case

 MORE TO COME?

-About a dozen people have been charged in connection with Madoff's Ponzi scheme.
-Manhattan U.S. Attorney Preet Bharara in a statement suggested that prosecutors may not be finished.
+About a dozen people have been charged in connection with Madoff's Ponzi scheme, and U.S. Attorney Preet Bharara in a statement suggested that prosecutors may not be done.

 "Peter Madoff enabled the largest fraud in human history," Bharara said.
 "He will now be jailed well into old age, and he will forfeit virtually every penny he has.
 We are not yet finished calling to account everyone responsible for the epic fraud of Bernard Madoff and the epic pain of his many victims."

-Prosecutors have not said whether they are preparing criminal cases against Bernard Madoff's son, Andrew, who was co-director of trading, or his niece, Shana, who was a compliance officer at the firm.
+Prosecutors have not said whether criminal cases are also being prepared against Bernard Madoff's son, Andrew, who was co-director of trading, or his niece, Shana, who was a compliance officer at the firm.

-Five people implicated in criminal wrongdoing at Madoff's firm have pleaded not guilty.
+Five people implicated in criminal wrongdoing related to Madoff's firm have pleaded not guilty: Annette Bongiorno, Daniel Bonventre, Joann Crupi, Jerome O'Hara and George Perez.

-Frank DiPascali, the firm's former chief financial officer, has been cooperating with the government since his plea nearly three years ago.
+Among others to have pleaded guilty is Frank DiPascali, the firm's former chief financial officer, who has been cooperating with the government since his plea nearly three years ago.

-At Friday's court hearing, Peter Madoff, who had worked for his brother since 1965, said he had falsified papers for a series of money transfers, but claimed to have believed the money itself was legitimate.
-He also confessed to a litany of violations relating to maintaining the firm's books and records.
+At his plea hearing, Peter Madoff admitted guilt over a series of money transfers between himself and his brother, though he claimed to have once believed they were legitimate.

-He said he had lied when certifying that he had conducted a thorough review of the firm's compliance with regulations.
+He also said he lied when certifying that he had conducted a thorough review of the firm's compliance with regulations.

 "I made no effort to conduct a meaningful compliance review," he said.